-General Attendance StatementDistance Learning Attendance Statement
+General Attendance Statement

-All on ground and distance learning students should notify their instructor regarding any and all absences as soon as possible.
+All on ground and distance learning students must notify their instructor regarding any and all absences as soon as possible.
 Instructors will make every effort to work with reasonable advance notices of absences due to college events and/or emergencies.
 It is, however, ultimately the student’s responsibility to make arrangements for missed assignments, tests, lectures, deadlines and other academic activities associated with the lack of attendance.
-Regular attendance also affects the student’s ability to remain eligible for financial aid.
+Regular attendance and online academic interaction also affects the student’s ability to remain eligible for financial aid.
 For the purpose of Title IV financial aid eligibility, the standards of Satisfactory Academic Progress (SAP) for students enrolled in full-time programs must be reviewed often.